Leading the world in polo mallet technology

 The next generation of polo mallets

-The unsustainable and dwindling supplies of the worlds manau cane from which traditional polo mallets are made, has only fuelled George Wood’s determination to make a superior mallet.
-The deforestation and enormous wastage of cane in the selection process is just a part of it.
+The manau canes from traditional cane mallets come from the tropical rain forests of Indonesia.
+Due to deforestation and endless fires, supply is totally unsustainable and dwindling rapidly.
+The enormous wastage of cane in the selection process is just a part of it.
 The fact is, the majority of cane mallets being made today, are made from substitute species which simply aren’t strong enough.
 The quality of cane mallets in getting noticeably worse each year.

 Larger sweet spot, more power